desihub/desiutil/doc/desiInstall.rst

     or :command:`make install`.
 The code is always placed in a ``product/version`` directory.
-So for example, the full path to desiInstall might be ``$product_root/code/desiutil/1.8.0/bin/desiInstall``. conda/
+So for example, the full path to desiInstall might be ``$product_root/code/desiutil/1.8.0/bin/desiInstall``. modulefiles/
-    At NERSC, this contains the Anaconda_ infrastructure.  desiInstall does not manipulate this directory in any way, though it may *use* the :command:`python` executable installed here. modulefiles/
     This contains the the Module files installed by desiInstall.
 A Module file is almost always named ``product/version``.
 For example, the